-Procedure: Resource Utilization Department: Nursing Section: Faculty/Student Procedures Approved by: Nursing Faculty Organization Date initiated: 6/3/2015
+Procedure: Resource Utilization Department: Nursing Section: Faculty/Student Procedures Approved by: Nursing Faculty Organization Date initiated: 6/15; 5/19; 5/21

 Definition: Elsevier Adaptive Quizzing/Learning is for use throughout the curriculum to prepare students for course exams, programs incorporating concepts, HESI exams, and as the ultimate NCLEX-RN.
-Elsevier Adaptive Quizzing allows students to advance at their own pace - based on their performance - through multiple mastery levels for each content area.
+Elsevier Adaptive Quizzing allows students to advance at their own pace based on their performance - through multiple mastery levels for each content area.
 A comprehensive dashboard lets students view their progress and stay motivated.
 The educator dashboard, grade book, and reporting capabilities enable faculty to monitor the activity of individual students, assess overall class performance, and identify areas of strength and weakness, helping to achieve improved learning outcomes.

-- 1. It is the expectation that students will come to class prepared with pre-class assignments completed. - 2.
-Course coordinator will ensure that all students enrolled in their class have the appropriate access to the adaptive quizzing/learning for text books used in that course. - 3.
+- 1. It is the expectation that students will come to class prepared with pre-class assignments completed. - Course coordinator will ensure that all students enrolled in their class have the appropriate access to the adaptive quizzing/learning for textbooks used in that course. - 3.
 It will be noted in the course syllabus that it is the expectation that students will utilize the resources available to them, including but not limited to, adaptive quizzing, adaptive learning, textbook resources, and evolve resources. - 4.
-It will be stated in the course syllabus that utilization of those resources is verifiable, and may be used to determine a student's eligibility to return to a course or the program after a course failure or interruption in progression. - 5.
+It will be stated in the course syllabus that utilization of those resources is verifiable and may be used to determine a student's eligibility to return to a course or the program after a course failure or interruption in progression. - 5.
 Course coordinators and the teaching team for each course will establish how they will utilize adaptive quizzing/learning and resources.
-Examples; practice tests, remediation, ticket to class, ticket to test. - 6.
+Examples: practice tests, remediation, ticket to class, ticket to test. - 6.
 How adaptive quizzing/learning is to be used in a specific class will be clearly outlined in the course syllabus. - 7.
-Students must complete 50 questions per week and will submit a hard copy/email verification of completion to the course coordinator at the end of each week.
-Failure to complete the required 50 questions will result in a 1% reduction in the student's overall course grade each week-the questions are not completed and submitted.
+Students must complete the instructor-made 50 question assignment per week and will submit their assignment in the course drop box as directed by the instructor of completion-to the course coordinator at the end of each week.
+Failure to complete the required 50 questions will result in a 1% reduction in the student's overall course grade each week the questions are not completed and submitted.